19hours/sg-statutes/Acts/Medicines Act.md

 (a) on or after the date of commencement of the Medicines (Amendment) Act 2004; or

-(b) at any time before the date that is before the date of commencement but no earlier than 5 years before that date.
+(b) at any time before the date of commencement but no earlier than 5 years before that date.

 [26/2004 wef 01/07/2004]